aadiyen/glitch/README.md

-# Cyberpunk 2D Pixel Game – Third Project
-# Overview

-This is my third game project, a fast-paced cyberpunk-style 2D pixel game developed using the Godot Engine.

-Unlike my previous hyper-casual games, this project is more complex and includes level design, enemy AI, and a more polished gameplay loop.
-I enjoyed the entire process of creating this game, starting from the initial prototype to the final playable version.

-# Development Process

-After completing the game prototype, I began implementing the main gameplay mechanics.
-However, I quickly realized that the code I had written earlier was becoming messy and difficult to read.

-Instead of continuing with poorly structured code, I decided to rewrite the gameplay systems from scratch.
-Although this slowed development at first, it made the code cleaner, easier to manage, and easier to expand later in development.

-# What I Learned From This Project
-1. Enemy Types

-# Chasing Enemy (Experimental)
-Initially, I implemented an enemy that chased the player using a global script.
-However, because the game is level-based, enemies that chased the player across the entire level made the gameplay unfair.
-Because of this, I decided not to include this enemy type in the final version.

-# Patrolling Enemy
-I implemented patrol enemies that move within a specific area and do not leave their assigned zone.
-This is a common enemy behavior used in many platformer games.

-2. Finite State Machine (FSM)

-The most complex system I implemented was a Finite State Machine (FSM) for enemy behavior.

-This system allows enemies to:

-Stay idle

-Patrol their area

-Detect the player when nearby

-Return to normal behavior when the player leaves

-I first studied FSM concepts through YouTube tutorials and game development forums.
-After understanding the concept, I decided to implement my own FSM system.

-Initially, I faced issues related to the scene tree structure, but after debugging and experimenting for about one week, I successfully implemented the system.

-3. Level Design

-Level design was completely new for me in this project.
-I experimented by placing enemies repeatedly and testing the gameplay to understand enemy placement and level flow.

-This iterative process helped me understand how level design affects gameplay difficulty and pacing.

-Problems I Faced and How I Solved Them
-State Machine Bug

-While developing the FSM system, I encountered a bug where the state machine continued trying to access the enemy even after the enemy had died.
-This sometimes broke the game.

-Solution:
-I implemented a function that stops the state machine when the enemy dies, preventing it from referencing a destroyed object.

-Enemy Position Fluctuation

-Another bug occurred when the player jumped above an enemy.
-The enemy’s position began fluctuating because the player detection collision shape was circular, which confused the AI detection.

-Solution:
-I changed the detection shape to a rectangle, which improved the AI behavior and made it more stable.

-Node Structure Problems

-While implementing the FSM system, I realized how important proper node naming and scene structure is.

-Some enemy states were not triggering because the node names were incorrect, which caused the system to fail.

-This issue helped me understand the importance of organized scene hierarchy and clear node naming.

-Level Design Challenges

-In my previous projects, I struggled with level design.
-For this game, I decided to focus on building a proper level-based gameplay experience.

-To improve the levels, I asked my brothers and friends to playtest the game and provide feedback.
-Their feedback helped me improve enemy placement and level flow.

-After several iterations, I was able to create a decent and enjoyable level design.

-## Conclusion

-This project helped me understand several important aspects of game development such as enemy AI, finite state machines, level design, and debugging gameplay systems.

-It was a challenging but rewarding experience, and it helped me improve my coding structure and problem-solving skills.

-I plan to continue improving my game development skills and build more complex projects in the future.
+# Cyberpunk 2D Pixel Game

+## Overview

+Cyberpunk 2D Pixel Game is a fast-paced platformer developed using the Godot Engine.
+This was my third game project and my first attempt at building a more complex game featuring enemy AI, level design, and structured gameplay systems.

+Unlike my previous hyper-casual projects, this game required more advanced programming and design decisions.
+Throughout development, I focused on creating maintainable code, implementing AI systems, and designing engaging levels.

+---

+## Technologies Used

+* Godot Engine
+* GDScript
+* Finite State Machine (FSM) Architecture
+* TileMap-Based Level Design

+---

+## Key Features

+* Cyberpunk-themed pixel art environment
+* Multiple enemy behaviors
+* Finite State Machine (FSM) AI system
+* Player detection and enemy response system
+* Level-based gameplay
+* Enemy patrol mechanics
+* Debugged and optimized gameplay systems

+---

+## Enemy AI Systems

+### Chasing Enemy (Experimental)

+Initially, I implemented an enemy that could chase the player using a global script.

+During testing, I realized that because the game is level-based, allowing enemies to chase the player across large sections of the level made gameplay feel unfair and frustrating.

+As a result, I decided not to include this enemy type in the final version.

+### Patrolling Enemy

+The final game uses patrol enemies that move within predefined areas and remain inside their assigned zones.

+This behavior creates more predictable gameplay and allows for better level design and player planning.

+---

+## Finite State Machine (FSM)

+One of the most important systems I implemented was a Finite State Machine (FSM) for enemy behavior.

+The FSM allows enemies to:

+* Stay idle
+* Patrol their assigned area
+* Detect the player
+* Switch to an alert state
+* Return to normal behavior when the player leaves detection range

+I learned the fundamentals of FSM architecture through game development resources and then implemented my own version within Godot.

+During development, I encountered several scene-tree-related issues and spent approximately one week debugging and refining the system before achieving a stable implementation.

+---

+## Level Design

+This project was my first serious attempt at level design.

+To improve gameplay flow, I repeatedly tested levels, adjusted enemy placement, and experimented with different layouts.

+I also asked friends and family members to playtest the game and provide feedback.
+Their suggestions helped improve level pacing, difficulty balance, and enemy placement.

+Through this iterative process, I gained a better understanding of how level design influences player experience.

+---

+## Challenges and Solutions

+### FSM Referencing Destroyed Enemies

+**Problem:**
+After an enemy died, the FSM occasionally continued trying to access that enemy, causing errors and unstable behavior.

+**Solution:**
+Implemented a function that disables the state machine when an enemy is destroyed, preventing invalid references.

+---

+### Enemy Position Fluctuation

+**Problem:**
+When the player jumped above an enemy, the enemy's position occasionally fluctuated because the circular detection area produced inconsistent detection behavior.

+**Solution:**
+Replaced the circular detection shape with a rectangular detection zone, resulting in more stable AI behavior.

+---

+### Scene Tree and Node Structure Issues

+**Problem:**
+Certain enemy states failed to activate because of incorrect node names and scene hierarchy configuration.

+**Solution:**
+Reorganized the scene structure and standardized node naming conventions, which improved reliability and debugging efficiency.

+---

+### Level Design Challenges

+**Problem:**
+Creating engaging levels was difficult because I had limited prior experience with level design.

+**Solution:**
+Used repeated playtesting and external feedback to refine enemy placement, level flow, and gameplay pacing.

+---

+## What I Learned

+This project significantly improved my understanding of:

+* Enemy AI design
+* Finite State Machines (FSM)
+* Scene tree organization
+* Debugging gameplay systems
+* Level design fundamentals
+* Code maintainability and refactoring
+* Playtesting and iteration

+One of the most valuable lessons from this project was learning when to rewrite systems instead of continuing with poorly structured code.
+Although rebuilding parts of the project initially slowed development, it resulted in cleaner and more maintainable code.

+---

+## Project Outcome

+This project was both challenging and rewarding.
+It strengthened my programming, debugging, and game design skills while giving me hands-on experience with AI systems and structured gameplay architecture.

+It remains one of the projects that contributed most to my growth as a game developer.

+---

+## Screenshots

+(Add screenshots here)

+---

+## Play the Game

+(Add itch.io link here)